1985 Greek presidential election: Background

-The announcement occurred at the Central Committee of PASOK on 9 March, surprising some of Papanderou's ministers, much of his party's rank-and-file, and even Sartzetakis himself, who was not consulted in advance.
+Papandreou announced this at the PASOK Central Committee on 9 March, surprising some of his ministers, much of his party's rank-and-file, and even Sartzetakis himself, who had not been told in advance.
 Later on, it was revealed that the supposedly spontaneous change of mind was to camouflage Papandreou's long-held constitutional designs since Sartzetakis not only knew about it well in advance but also that there had been two other judicial figures who rejected Papandreou's offer.
-At the same time, Papandreou announced plans for a constitutional reform, which rekindled the debate about the form of the republic and further polarized the political environment by damaging the consensus between the two dominant political parties, PASOK and New Democracy, that existed between 1981 and 1985.
+At the same time, Papandreou announced plans for a constitutional reform, which rekindled the debate about the form of the republic and further polarized the political environment by damaging the consensus between the period's two dominant political parties, PASOK and New Democracy.

+Scholars considered the proposal unnecessary and autocratic, reflecting the weakness of the Greek political system.
+Foreign observers were also worried that Papandreou unleashed a high-stakes gamble over the president question with potentially dire consequences for Greece and its allies.
+An electoral weakened Papandreou might lead to a collaboration with the communist party to form a government, in which communists shaping Greece's foreign policy and disrupting the communications in North Atlantic Treaty Organization influence the balance of power in the Mediterranean.

-Papandreou also argued that it would be illogical for Karamanlis to preside over any constitutional reform since much of the Constitution of 1975 was influenced by Karamanlis himself.
+Papandreou argued that it would be illogical for Karamanlis, who had influenced much of the Constitution of 1975, to preside over any constitutional reform, and informed him of this via his deputy, Antonios Livanis.
+In response, Karamanlis resigned from the Presidency on 10 March 1985, two weeks before the termination of his term, and the Speaker of the Hellenic Parliament, Ioannis Alevras of PASOK, filling in as acting president.
 Mitsotakis accused Papandreou of creating a constitutional crisis to remove Karamanlis from office to establish a totalitarian constitution.
-Papandreou informed Karamanlis of his decision via his deputy, Antonios Livanis, as he could not bring himself to do so in person.
-In response, Karamanlis resigned from the Presidency on 10 March 1985, two weeks before the termination of his term, and was replaced by the Speaker of the Hellenic Parliament, Ioannis Alevras of PASOK, as acting president.